rutva0607/IE410-Theo-Jansen-Simulation/README.md

 Running the script generates:

-- Full linkage sketch overlaid with the foot trajectory.
+- A composite figure similar to Fig. 4 of the paper: mechanism sketch, endpoint markers, and x/y gait-cycle curves.
+- A 3x3 validation grid with reference-vs-simulation endpoint paths and RMSE labels.
-- Foot path `x` versus `y` in the world frame.
+- End-effector trajectory `x` versus `y`.
-- `x(phi)` and `y(phi)` versus normalized gait cycle `phi / (2*pi) * 100 %`.
+- `x` and `y` versus gait cycle percent.
-- Ground-contact duty cycle (flat segment) highlighted on the trajectory.
-- Foot velocity `|v_G(phi)|` for constant crank speed.
+- End-effector velocity curves for constant crank speed.
-- Residual norm across the crank cycle (closure quality check).
+- Closed-loop residual validation across the full crank revolution.
+- Mechanism snapshots at representative crank angles.
-- Sensitivity of stride length and step height to each of the twelve link ratios.
+- Sensitivity of stride length and step height to adjustable links `L1`, `L4`, and `L8`.
-- Static snapshots of the linkage at `phi = 0, pi/2, pi, 3*pi/2`.
-- Animated GIF of one full stride cycle.
+- Least-squares span-to-link mapping demonstration.
+- A live mechanism animation when run in an interactive environment.

 ---

-## 7. Effect of Individual Links
+## 7. Effect of Adjustable Links

-**Link `a` (crank radius):** Scales the entire output trajectory nearly linearly.
-Doubling `a` approximately doubles both stride length and step height, since it sets the primary excitation amplitude.
+**Link `L1` (crank radius):** Increasing it generally increases excitation of both four-bars, changing both stride length and vertical lift.
+It is the primary amplitude control for the gait envelope.

-**Link `d` (ground base):** Controls the overall proportions of the primary four-bar.
-Increasing `d` shifts the coupler path and changes the symmetry of the swing versus stance phases without strongly affecting peak foot height.

-**Links `b`, `c` (primary coupler and follower):** Determine the shape and timing of the coupler curve driving the secondary linkage.
-Small changes here redistribute the dwell period at the bottom of the gait cycle.

-**Links `e`, `f` (triangle coupler):** Set the position and orientation of the intermediate joint `E`, which is the pivot shared by the foot triangle.
-These strongly affect the vertical excursion of the foot.

-**Links `g`, `h` (upper driver bar):** Couple the crank directly to joint `F` and link the upper driver into the foot locator.
-Changes here rotate and translate the entire lower triangle path.

-**Links `i`, `j`, `k`, `l` (foot and rear triangles):** Determine the fine shape of the foot path at both ends of the swing arc.
-These are the principal links adjusted when optimizing for flat ground contact or obstacle clearance.

-This is why the Jansen sacred ratios are a non-trivial optimum: they were found by Jansen through physical experimentation to minimize foot bounce during ground contact.
+**Link `L4` (ground pivot separation):** Changing it shifts the base geometry of both four-bars simultaneously, strongly affecting horizontal span and the timing and shape of the swing arc.
+It is the dominant parameter for stride length tuning.

+**Link `L8` (lower four-bar follower):** Belongs to both the lower four-bar and the parallelogram-like loop.
+It strongly relocates joint `P5`, which then moves the entire foot triangle.
+It is the principal control for step height and end-effector loop shape.

+This is why the papers focus on `L4` and `L8`, and the later paper additionally makes `L1` adjustable.
+Together these three links provide a compact, clinically meaningful parameterization of the gait envelope.

 ---

-## 8. Stride-to-Link Sensitivity Map
+## 8. Least-Squares Span Mapping

-The script computes a numerical Jacobian of the output spans with respect to the twelve link ratios:
+The paper describes an empirical map from desired gait spans to adjustable link lengths.

 Let:

-- `r = [a, b, c, ..., l] in R^12` be the link-ratio vector.
-- `sigma = [stride, height] in R^2` be the output span vector.
-- `J in R^(2x12)` be the sensitivity matrix, `J_ij = d(sigma_i) / d(r_j)`.

-`J` is estimated by forward finite differences with step `delta = 0.001 * r_j`.

-For small changes around the nominal ratios:

-`delta_sigma ~= J * delta_r`.

-A bar chart of `|J_ij|` is plotted for each span independently, identifying which link ratios have the largest influence on stride length and step height respectively.

----

-## 9. Least-Squares Ratio Recovery

-Given a desired output span `[stride*, height*]` and a precomputed sample library:

-- `R in R^(12 x n)` stores sampled link-ratio vectors.
+- `Lambda in R^(3 x n)` store sampled `[L1; L4; L8]` vectors.
-- `S in R^(2 x n)` stores the corresponding simulated spans.
+- `Sigma in R^(2 x n)` store the corresponding simulated `[xspan; yspan]` vectors.
-- `Phi in R^(12 x 2)` is the map from spans to ratios.
+- `Psi in R^(3 x 2)` be the linear map from spans to link lengths.

 The least-squares solution is:

-`Phi = R * pinv(S)`.
+`Psi = Lambda * pinv(Sigma)`.

-For a target span:
+For a new desired span:

-`r* ~= Phi * [stride*; height*]`.
+`[L1; L4; L8] ~= Psi * [xspan; yspan]`.

-This gives a direct starting estimate for `r*`.
-A polishing step using `scipy.optimize.minimize` refines the result to match the target spans to within `0.1 cm`.
+This is implemented in the function `run_least_squares_span_map`.
+The result gives a direct starting estimate that can be refined by a nonlinear polishing step if sub-centimeter accuracy is required.

 ---

-## 10. Important Accuracy Note
+## 9. Important Accuracy Note

-The Jansen sacred ratios were originally published without a closed-form derivation.
-The included reference foot paths are reconstructed from published illustrations using digitization, and carry an estimated digitization error of approximately `±0.3 cm` in normalized units.
-All kinematic closure residuals in the script are below `1e-10 cm`, so mechanism accuracy is not a limiting factor.
-Agreement with digitized references is within the digitization tolerance at all verified crank angles.
+The source PDFs do not include the raw human ankle marker data or the authors' original code.
+The blue reference curve included in validation plots is therefore a smooth gait-like envelope reconstructed for visual comparison only.
+The reproduced research contribution is the closed-chain mechanism kinematics and the output gait envelope.
+With the supplied example adjustable lengths, the simulated stride and step height spans match the paper-reported values to within `0.02 cm`.